shayansss/shayansss.github.io/_pages/research.md

 ## MSc Thesis: Computational and Biomechanical Investigation into the Degeneration of the Main Articular Cartilage Constituents in Osteoarthritis
 ---------
-### Full document
+## Full document

-The [thesis](https://shayansss.github.io/files/2017_12.pdf){:target="_blank"}, which is supervised by Prof. Mohammad Haghpanahi and Prof. Mohammad Razi, is written in Persian, and therefore, for English speakers, I recommend instead downloading the [relavant full journal paper](https://shayansss.github.io/files/2019_09_preprint.pdf){:target="_blank"}, as it contains most of the results.
-This work is supervised by .
+The [thesis](https://shayansss.github.io/files/2017_12.pdf){:target="_blank"} is written in Persian, and therefore, for English speakers, I recommend instead downloading the [relavant full journal paper](https://shayansss.github.io/files/2019_09_preprint.pdf){:target="_blank"}, as it contains most of the results.
+This work is supervised supervised by Prof. Mohammad Haghpanahi and Prof. Mohammad Razi.

-### Unofficial summary
+## Unofficial summary

 **Introduction.** It has been experimentally proposed that the discrete phases of articular cartilage (AC), along with different subchondral bone (SB) tissues, known as the bone-cartilage unit (BCU), are biomechanically altered during osteoarthritis (OA) degeneration.
 However, a validated computational framework capturing all of the dominant changes in multiphasic parameters has not yet been developed.
 This study proposed a new validated finite element (FE) BCU model, which is a combination of several well-established nonlinear, depth-dependent (heterogeneous), fibril-reinforced (anisotropic), swelling (with pre-stress) models in order to simulate all the dominant multiphasic variations in BCUs.
 Accordingly, the material and geometrical variations in non-advanced OA were simulated via the computational implementation of unconfined compression (UC) and indentation compression tests.
 Therefore, it was hypothesized that such a multiphasic degeneration simulation can provide a considerably better understanding of BCU OA.